ttalvitie/browservice/README.md

 Some notes that might be useful:

 - If the page offers a file for download, you need to explicitly accept it by clicking the Download button that appears in the control bar (after making sure that you trust the page).
 Browservice then downloads the file into a temporary directory on the proxy server, after which it forwards the file to the client browser.

+- If the page requests a file upload, a separate upload popup window is automatically opened.
+After uploading the file in the upload window, the file will be placed in a temporary directory and forwarded to the page requesting the upload.
+Due to technical limitations, all the uploaded files will be stored in the temporary directory until the browser window is closed.

 - If the page opens a popup window, Browservice automatically opens a new client browser window for it.
 However, creating this window might be blocked by the popup blocker of the client browser, and you may need to explicitly allow it or change the blocker settings.